robintsunny/StudyGuideNotes/web.md

 ### What is the downside to generating a random string, putting into the DB, getting and checking they are the same?
 IT can require multiple requests if the random string generator produces collisions

+### What is the MD5 based approach?
+Advantages/disadvantages?
+Calculate the MD5 of the longer URL then take the first 43 bits of the MD5 and use it to generate the tinyURL.
+MD5 is a hashing function that returns a 128 bit long hash.
+C

+ADV: saves space in the database
+DIS: Collisions are still possible

+### Explain the counter based approach
+A worker will be given a counter number and then rhe counter will increment for the next worker's request.
+This is to give unique numbers to workers

+### What are the advantages with a range-based counter apporach?